Aesthetica Short Film Festival: 2021

-The 11th edition of the BAFTA-Qualifying Aesthetica Film Festival went hybrid, incorporating both live and virtual events spanning 2–30 November.
-It featured over 300 films, 100 industry events and 100 speakers from across the globe.
+The 11th edition of the Aesthetica Film Festival ran 2–30 November and incorporated both live and virtual events in a hybrid approach.
+It featured over 300 films, 100 industry events and 100 speakers.
 The programme was curated into six conceptual strands: How it was, How it is, How it will be?, Humanity on the Edge, When Life Gives You Lemons, Make Lemonade, Pleased to Meet You, Mirror, Mirror and Nobody's Free Until Everybody is Free.

-Diversity played a large part in the programme, with industry events and screenings that have LGBTQ+, communities, Black Lives Matter, women, gender and identity at the core.
-Programming took a look at on-screen representations, whilst subverting the status quo.
-As part of this year’s Guest Programmes, ASFF looked at 9/11, commemorating 20 years since the terrorist attack.
-Complementary programmes spotlighted works from Ireland, China, Kenya and North Africa, with Scottish Documentary Institute, Iris Prize, Imperial War Museum, We Are Parable, Girls in Film South Africa and more.
+The programme included a focus on diversity, with industry events and screenings centred on LGBTQ+, communities, Black Lives Matter, women, gender and identity.
+The ASFF Guest Programmes included focus on 9/11, commemorating 20 years since the terrorist attack.
+Complementary programmes featured works from Ireland, China, Kenya and North Africa, including Scottish Documentary Institute, Iris Prize, Imperial War Museum, We Are Parable, and Girls in Film South Africa.

-The 2021 industry programme was extensive: looking at everything from VFX, animation and cinematography, to editing, screenwriting and virtual reality.
-Alongside industry giants such as Sally Potter, Maxine Peake, Gamba Cole, Craig Roberts, Framestore, ILM, Film4, Channel 4, BBC Film, the festival featured some of the UK’s leading rising stars such as Alice Seabright, Francis Lee and Prano Bailey-Bond, who are all Aesthetica alumni.
-Alongside the industry and film programmes were multiple opportunities to network and connect, as well as pitch projects to the likes of Film 4, BBC Film, Guardian Documentaries, StudioCanal and DocSociety.
+The 2021 industry programme included VFX, animation and cinematography, editing, screenwriting and virtual reality.
+Industry representatives included Sally Potter, Maxine Peake, Gamba Cole, Craig Roberts, Framestore, ILM, Film4, Channel 4, and BBC Film.
+The festival featured Aesthetic alumni Alice Seabright, Francis Lee and Prano Bailey-Bond.
+The festival included networking and connection opportunities, and opportunities to pitch projects to Film 4, BBC Film, Guardian Documentaries, StudioCanal and DocSociety.